 Table of Contents

 The Lincoln cent from 1973 is a relatively frequent coin, and the Philadelphia Mint produced 3,728,245,000 such coins in only one year without a mintmark!
-So, why is a coin with over 4 billion instances that you can easily find in pocket change if you look hard worth enough far beyond face value even when it’s worn worth more than face value?
+So, why is a coin with over 4 billion instances that you can easily find in pocket change if you look hard worth enough far beyond face value, even when it’s worn worth more than face value?

 How Much is a 1973 D Penny Worth?

 A high-quality 1973 D Penny is worth $0.02.
 The 1973 D penny is valued the same as a Philly penny.
 The value of unworn 1973-D Lincoln pennies (also called uncirculated grade pennies) ranges from 10 – 30 cents.
-A Certified 1973 D Lincoln Penny with MS+ grade can be valued at $9.
+A Certified 1973 D Lincoln Penny with an MS+ grade can be valued at $9.
+1973-D 1C MS67RD rare penny, reached $4,994.00 at auction.

 In 2014, a 1973-D 1C graded MS67RD sold for $4,994.00 at auction.
 The coin industry makes a profit by finding the lowest-population, highest-grade pennies.
 A coin in perfect condition boosts its worth dramatically, yet being a die variety can also result in a profit.
 The majority of 1973 pennies in circulation are solely worth their copper weight.

 Each penny is currently worth around $0.02 in copper melt value.
 In an uncirculated state, these coins can only sell for a premium.
-In uncirculated form with an MS 65 grade, the 1973 penny without a mintmark and the 1973 D cent is worth roughly $0.30.
+In uncirculated form with an MS 65 grade, the 1973 penny without a mintmark and the 1973 D cent are worth roughly $0.30.
 An MS 65-graded uncirculated 1973 S penny is worth around $0.85.
 It is possible to buy a proof coin with an S mint mark for about $1 if perfect (PR 65).
 A total of 2,760,339 proof coins were produced.

 Is There a 1973 Aluminum Penny?

 Yes, there is a 1973 aluminum penny.
-The 1973 Aluminum penny is worth $0.01. n 1973, copper’s metallic worth was practically equivalent to its face value.
+The 1973 Aluminum penny is worth $0.01.
+In 1973, copper’s metallic worth was practically equivalent to its face value.
 Therefore, aluminum pennies were made by the authorities.

 Randall intended to sell it at a live auction, but the mint sought it back, claiming the currency had never been approved for the issue and thus remained US government property.
 Eventually, the mint proved that the aluminum cent had never been permitted to be made in Denver.
 Ultimately, there was no indication that the currency was given as a gift.
 Lawrence (and his coin store partner Michael McConnell) eventually relinquished the coin.